KustoszApp/docs/source/installation/vps.md

 ## (Optional) Install `kustosz-node-readability`

-The intent of syndication formats is that users can read content in their readers.
-The intent of many authors is that users can only read content on the website.
-Kustosz can automatically visit websites and try to extract full article content, so you don't have to leave your reader.
+While syndication formats exists so users can read content in their reader applications, many authors try to force readers to visit the website.
+Kustosz can automatically extract full article content from source page.
 This extraction is done by "readability" algorithm.

-[kustosz-node-readability](https://www.npmjs.com/package/kustosz-node-readability) is built on top of [Readability.js](https://github.com/mozilla/readability), algorithm implementation used for Firefox Reader View and by [Pocket](https://getpocket.com/).
-It's probably the best maintained readability implementation around, but it requires Node.js.
+If you have Node.js on your server, you can install [kustosz-node-readability](https://www.npmjs.com/package/kustosz-node-readability).
+It uses [Readability.js](https://github.com/mozilla/readability), algorithm implementation used for Firefox Reader View and by [Pocket](https://getpocket.com/).
+It's probably the best maintained readability implementation around.

-If you do have Node.js on your server, you can install kustosz-node-readability:

 ```bash
 npm install -g kustosz-node-readability